A few days after Eric Garner’s killers were not indicted in New York City, a very big Female Lifestyle Empowerment Brand sent an email.

 The widespread veneration of whiteness is why my black daughter gets told her natural hair is ugly and looks like a wig.
 The reference point for beautiful in our culture is a particular kind of white woman.

-So when white marketing and business coaches use beauty, heterosexuality and glamorous photoshoots as part of their outreach strategy and teach other white women this success model, they’re leveraging white supremacist norms beauty norms to create relationship, reputation, reach and revenue.
+So when white marketing and business coaches use beauty, heterosexuality and glamorous photoshoots as part of their outreach strategy and teach other white women this success model, they’re leveraging white supremacist beauty norms to create relationship, reputation, reach and revenue.

 Those of who do this are participating in white supremacy and benefiting from it.